 Expenditures are less prone to inter-provincial and inter-university differences and complexities than Incomes.
 However, universities do differ for a variety of reasons – size, location, academic program, age, physical condition, and other factors.
 Those differences may be reflected in resource allocations.

 The GO budget is allocated across eight functions: Instruction & Non-Sponsored Research (“Instruction”) – where the teaching happens, Non-Credit Instruction (mainly extension programs), the Library, Computing & General, Administration & Academic Support*, Student Services, Physical Plant, and External Relations*. (* Administration & Academic Support and External Relations are re-combined in this analysis as Central Administration, reflecting the structure in earlier years.)
-Descriptions of the functions can be found in CAUBO’s comprehensive reporting guidelines HERE (pages 20-22).
+Descriptions of each function can be found in CAUBO’s comprehensive reporting guidelines HERE (pages 20-22).

 Please Note: “Internal Sales and Cost Recoveries” have been removed from GOE for all the analysis on this site.
 They are an intra-university adjustment used to differing degrees by some universities, and not at all by others.
 Including them would undermine comparability.

-GOE is divided on this site into the three categories shown below, along with the associated CAUBO functions:
+On this site GOE is divided into the three categories shown below, along with the associated CAUBO functions:

 Academic-Focused: Instruction & Non-Sponsored Research, Non-Credit Instruction, Library